eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 }
 ```

-!!! warning "Statements after operations ignored"
+!!! warning "Statements after operations are ignored"
-    Any loose statements after the first operation of an EOL program will be ignored by the EOL interpeter e.g.
+    Any loose statements after the first operation of an EOL program will be ignored by the EOL interpreter e.g.
     ```eol
     "This statement will be executed".println();